written by @emylacapra

 The consequence is that market capitalisation could feasibly begin to disperse over the other altcoins after forks.
 In the event that new assets garner interest and support, a consequence of this could be pulling market capitalization from the original asset itself.

 For example, with Bitcoin Cash, Bitcoin’s original 21 million circulation cap remained, but a new 21 million cap of a new asset emerged.
-At the time of the fork Bitcoin's market cap was largely unaffected and Bitcoin Cash's market cap seemed to effectively be created out of thin air - but the complexities of claiming the forked coins, the number or lost coins, and general liquidity can be brought into question here.
+At the time of the fork Bitcoin's market cap was largely unaffected and Bitcoin Cash's market cap seemed to effectively be created out of thin air - but the complexities of claiming any air-dropped/forked coins, the number or lost coins, and general liquidity can be brought into question here.

 Over time BCH established itself as a totally different asset to BTC, both from a protocol and a price perspective, becoming fully independent from Bitcoin.
-An argument has been made that altcoins resulting from hard forks dilute bitcoin and result in it no longer being finite in supply.
+An argument has been made that altcoins resulting from hard forks or air drops dilute bitcoin and result in it no longer being finite in supply.
 When considering this argument - one must ask themselves: does the hyperinflation of the Venezuelan Bolivar or any other world currency have a direct impact on the relative desirability and issuance of the US dollar, or Gold?

 We’ve examined how forks are often disruptive experiences for the crypto community.
 Competing visions for the future of a cryptocurrency might not co-exist, and traders and miners might have no other choice but go separate ways.